FREQUENTLY ASKED QUESTIONS & DOCUMENTATION

 Q: I want my phone or tablet to automatically start when I start the vehicle.

 A: This is definitely possible and works with most Android devices.
 For details on how to set it up, please review the “Torque App Setup” page of the OneGauge Installation Instructions.

 Q: How long will it take to produce and ship my OneGauge item?

 A: All OneGauge products available for purchase on this site are built-to-order by hand and tested to ensure quality.
-Since we do not carry a large stock of items, please allow 4-6 weeks to receive a Hub Kit and, if you’re ordered a LCD screen, 6-8 weeks (LCDs require a lot of additional testing).
+Since we do not carry a large stock of items, please allow 1-2 weeks to receive a Hub Kit and, if you’re ordered a LCD screen, 2-3 weeks (LCDs require a lot of additional testing).
+Highly customized or complex products require additional time.
 If you requested a quote from us for an item designed specifically for your vehicle, the estimated production and shipping time should have been included with the quote.

 If you ordered a product but have yet to receive it, or have not been sent a shipping confirmation, please email us at firstname.lastname@example.org.

 Q: I’m not sure I want a certain sensor right now.
 Can I buy the Hub and then add sensors later?

 A: Yes!
 Most sensors can be added later.
 However, if you want a vehicle specific or custom sensor, it may require special programming and this is much easier done with the Hub purchase.
 Check out the OneGauge Hub product page or the OneGauge Sensor List for a list of specifications including the number of each type of sensor supported by OneGauge.
 Note that the limit to the number of sensors can be adjusted by special order- please email us for more information.

 Please check our installation instructions above before purchasing additional sensors for specifications on how many sensors of each type the OneGauge Hub supports.